Giant Dipper (Santa Cruz Beach Boardwalk): History

-The Giant Dipper was built by Arthur Looff and designed by Frederick Church.
-It required 327000 ft of lumber, 743,000 nails, and 24,000 bolts to construct.
-The lumber was provided by Homer T. Maynard Lumber, and the 70 horsepower motor, which is still used today, was provided by Santa Cruz Electric.
-The concrete was done by T.F.
-Costello, and the steel work was done by Berger and Carter.

-Fatalities
+Incidents

-The ride had a few incidents over the years in which three people have died.
-The first death on Giant Dipper occurred four months after it debuted, on September 21.
-A 15-year-old boy fell from the ride while standing up near the end of the ride.
-The emergency brake was applied, but the boy fell head first onto the track and was crushed by the roller coaster train.
-Other fatalities also occurred in 1940 and 1970.
+The ride has experienced several major incidents over the years in which three people died.
+In 1924, four months after the ride debuted, a 15-year-old boy fell from the ride while standing up near the end.
+Although the emergency brake was applied, the boy fell head first onto the track and was crushed by the coaster train.
+Two additional fatal accidents occurred in 1940 and 1970.
 Several modifications have been made to the trains as a result.

-Ride experience
+Ride description

+The wooden track is 2640 ft in length, and the height of the lift hill is 70 ft.
+The track features a red and white color scheme, with the track painted red and the supports painted white.
+When built in 1924, 327000 ft of lumber was used.
+During normal operation, the track is inspected every two hours.